U.S. Presidential Libraries and Museums

 2. John Adams – Adams National Historic Park administered by the National Park Service with residence of John Adams and several other family members.

-3. Thomas Jefferson – Monticello estate with the Robert H. Smith International Center for Jefferson Studies.
+3. Thomas Jefferson – Monticello estate with the Robert H. Smith International Center for Jefferson Studies (our visit here).

 4. James Madison – James Madison Museum in Orange, Virginia